zhihang161013/OPEA-openEuler/README.md

 The openEuler community works with global developers to build an open, diversified, and architecture-inclusive software ecosystem.
 It covers all scenarios of digital facilities, and empowers enterprises to develop their hardware and software as well as application ecosystems.

-As the first AI-native open source operating system, openEuler offers robust support for AI development.
+As the first AI-native open source operating system, openEuler offers robust support for AI development, making it an ideal platform for OPEA.
 This document will provide you with a step-by-step guide to effortlessly deploy a ChatQnA GenAIExamples with an openEuler cloud instance.

 ## Getting started with openEuler on AWS